Allisonwonderlax13/https-github.com-obsproject-obs-studio./High-precision-color-spaces-(including-HDR).md

 OBS operates by combining video from various sources, and it does so in a master texture that we don't have a formal name for.
 I'll refer to it as the canvas.

+Prior to version 28, OBS has only supported sRGB implicitly using 8 bits per channel.
 OBS now supports four color spaces for canvas composition.

 The first three of these color spaces are "relative" in that the values do not have a specific luminance.
 OBS has a new setting "SDR White Level (nits)" to allow users to specify the absolute value for 1.0.
 Our default of 300 nits is a common recommendation in game development to composite SDR UI against HDR gameplay.